Mind the gap: London Underground

 Because some platforms on the London Underground are curved, and the rolling stock that use them are straight, an unsafe gap is created when a train stops at a curved platform.
 In the absence of a device to fill the gap, some form of visual and auditory warning is needed to advise passengers of the risk of being caught unaware and sustaining injury by stepping into the gap.
 The phrase "Mind the gap" was chosen for this purpose and can be found painted along the edges of curved platforms and heard on recorded announcements when a train arrives at many Underground stations.

 The recording is also used where platforms are non-standard height.
 Deep-level tube trains have a floor height around 20 cm less than sub-surface stock trains.
 Where trains share platforms, for example, some Piccadilly line (deep-tube) and District line (sub-surface) stations, the platform is a compromise.
 On London's Metropolitan line, a gap has been created between the train and the platform edge at Aldgate and Baker Street stations.
 This is due to the phasing out of the old "A" stock trains and their replacement with "S" stock trains, which have low floors to ease accessibility for disabled people.

 "Mind the gap" audible warnings are always played on the Central line platforms at Bank, the Northern line northbound platform at Embankment, and the Bakerloo line platforms at Piccadilly Circus.
 The markings on the platform edge usually line up with the doors on the cars.

 While the message is sometimes played over the platform's public address system on some lines, usually it is an arrival message inside the train itself: "Please mind the gap between the train and the platform".

 During the coronation weekend of King Charles III in 2023, the message was voiced by the King himself and his wife Camilla.
 The King says, "My wife and I wish you and your families a wonderful coronation weekend," followed by Camilla, who says, "Wherever you are travelling, we hope you have a safe and pleasant journey," which is ended with the King saying "And remember, please mind the gap."
 It was played throughout every railway station in the United Kingdom.

 Use in Ireland

 The phrase "mind the gap" can be heard at each station along Dublin's DART and at all stations in the city centre.
-The message can be seen in some train stations in the rest of Ireland.
+The message can be seen in some railway stations in the rest of Ireland.
 On Commuter and InterCity trains, the phrase "Please mind the gap" is accompanied by the Irish "Seachain an bhearna le bhur dtoil" when pulling into stations.